UBC-Thunderbots/Software/docs/getting-started.md

     - You can use ctrl-click to move the ball around in the Simulator, and try changing the Play Override on the Visualizer to see the robots move!
 5. Run Robot Diagnostics: `bazel run //software/gui/robot_diagnostics:robot_diagnostics_main -- --interface=[interface_here] --backend=WifiBackend`
     - The Mechanical and Electrical sub-teams use Robot Diagnostics to test specific parts of the Robot.
+6. Run our SimulatedTests in the visualizer: `bazel test //software/simulated_tests:[some_target_here] --test_arg="--enable_visualizer"` or `bazel run //software/simulated_tests:[some_target_here] -- --enable_visualizer`
+    - This will launch the visualizer and simulate AI Plays, allowing us to visually see the robots acting according to their roles.
 ## Debugging
 Debugging from the command line is certainly possible, but debugging in a full IDE is *really* nice (plz trust us).